javi-domi/grades-control-api/README.md

 Link to be added soon...

-This is a project made for a Full Stack Development Bootcamp by IGTI Mina Gerais, Brasil
+This is a project made for a Full Stack Development Bootcamp by IGTI Minas Gerais, Brasil